dulacp/cookiecutter-django-herokuapp/README.md

 #### Why using `waitress` as the production server
 > Gunicorn is actually designed to be used behing a buffering reverse proxy (e.g. nginx).
 In other words, without this buffering reverse proxy you expose your production server to a *slow network* attacks.
 If you want to dig on this particular topic, read the great article of @etianen *[Don't use Gunicorn to host your Django sites on Heroku](http://blog.etianen.com/blog/2014/01/19/gunicorn-heroku-django/)*

-#### How to use a cheap sentry instance
-> Deploy yours !
-Check out the [sentry](https://github.com/dulaccc/sentry) project and you'll get in less than 10 minutes a private instance of the Sentry exception logger server.

 ## Usage